 Energy production and CO2 production—link to population

-The following links use Gapminder World to show the increases in cumulative CO2 production through time associated with population growth.
-Click on the link and press "Play" in the bottom left:
+The following link uses Gapminder World to show the increases in cumulative CO2 production through time associated with population growth.
+Click on the link and press "Play" in the bottom left of the diagram:

 You can explore this tool later and create your own plots with respect to time.
 For example, if you were to plot energy production (Supply) or use (Demand) you would see the same trend, or if you were to plot cumulative CO2 (log) vs. total energy production (log), they would show a rough linear correlation.
 But, for now, I want you to see where there are links between population, energy production, and CO2 production.
 Why is the USA more or less stable in its CO2 production?